adrienduque/IQ_circuit_solver/showcase_binaries_and_assets/README.md

 # Changelog of performance changes made

 This is only a visual presentation of the changes (most are added checking methods).
-See the excel file @todo:link for detailled observations based on quantitative results.
+See the [excel file](https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/IQ_circuit_solver_stats.xlsx) for detailled observations based on quantitative results.

 - @todo ajouter un lien vers ici sur le main readme